 I’ve been back a few times since, but the overwhelming excitable feeling of my first time in the Big Apple is still vivid in my memory.
 I was keen on musical theatre back then and we went to see Rent and the Lion King on Broadway.
 I don’t know whether it was down to the surroundings or the show, but both remain my favourite shows to date.

-Taking in Madison Square Gardens, exploring Macy’s and shopping in Bloomingdale’s taking in the latest Gucci new season collections and the like; it felt like I’d jumped into my favourite TV shows, films and books.
+Taking in Madison Square Gardens, exploring Macy’s and shopping in Bloomingdale’s and the like; it felt like I’d jumped into my favourite TV shows, films and books.
 Everything was as big, loud and as exciting as I’d hoped and expected.

 We’d both opened up student accounts with overdrafts before we left ready for university.
 We spent every last penny.
 Shops like Hot Topic, Yellow Rat Bastard, Forever 21 and Victoria’s Secret welcomed it all.
 I was convinced we’d see stars on every corner, but we happily made do with Madame Tussauds on Broadway taking snaps with ‘Brad Pitt’, ‘Jennifer Aniston’ and ‘Tom Cruise’.

 The Green Flea Market was incredible – 2003 predated the fashion for all things vintage and there was some amazing stuff there.
 No market has beaten it on my travels since.

 We managed to fit in all the main sites – the Statue of Liberty, the Empire State Building, Central Park – but I knew I’d never be ready to leave when the last day came.